 D46.9 is a billable ICD-10-CM code that can be used to specify a diagnosis.

-ICD-10-CM officially replaces ICD-9-CM on October 1, 2014, therefore, D46.9 and all ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.
+On October 1, 2014 ICD-10-CM will replace ICD-9-CM in the United States, therefore, D46.9 and all other ICD-10-CM codes should only be used for training or planning purposes until then.

 (mye-eh-lo-dis-plas-tik sin-drome) disease in which the bone marrow does not function normally.

 A clonal hematopoietic disorder characterized by dysplasia and ineffective hematopoiesis in one or more of the hematopoietic cell lines.
 The dysplasia may be accompanied by an increase in myeloblasts, but the number is less than 20%, which, according to the who guidelines, is the requisite threshold for the diagnosis of acute myeloid leukemia.
 It may occur de novo or as a result of exposure to alkylating agents and/or radiotherapy. (who, 2001)

 A disorder characterized by insufficiently healthy hematapoietic cell production by the bone marrow.